Mugwumps: Policies and laws

+James C. Carter (1827–1905) was a leading New York lawyer and an influential legal theorist among fellow Mugwumps.
+Carter distrusted elected officials, accusing them of being faithful to special interests that help elect them, rather than to the public good.
+He was a proponent of anticodification, which is the idea of using judicial precedent to practice law instead of codifying the law itself.
+Carter was influenced by the concept of the "positive liberal state" from the Whigs, as well as by the Jacksonian skepticism of government actions "such as protective tariffs, bounties, and subsidies, by which a government confers favours".

 A new class of experts needed new modes of training, and those were provided by the new American graduate schools, built along German models.
-A leading organizer was the German-trained scholar Herbert Baxter Adams (1850-1901), head of the history and political science department at the Johns Hopkins University 1882–1901.
+A leading organizer was the German-trained scholar Herbert Baxter Adams (1850–1901), head of the history and political science department at the Johns Hopkins University 1882–1901.
 He promoted mugwump reform at Hopkins and nationally.
 Under his direction, the faculty and advanced students worked for numerous reforms, including civil service reform in the Pendleton Act (1883), municipal reform with the New Charter of Baltimore (1895), the training of professional social workers, and efforts to solve labor unrest.
-Raymond Cunningham, argues that his reformism shows that the Mugwumps movement could attract affirmative and optimistic experts, rather than just suspicious or cautious patricians.
+Raymond Cunningham argues that his reformism shows that the Mugwump movement could attract affirmative and optimistic experts, rather than just suspicious or cautious patricians.

-In Chicago the Mugwump reformers worked through the Citizens' Association of Chicago, the Chicago Civic Federation, and the Municipal Voters' League.
+In Chicago, the Mugwump reformers worked through the Citizens' Association of Chicago, the Chicago Civic Federation, and the Municipal Voters' League.
 They opposed corruption, government subsidies, high taxes, and public enterprise.
 However they also wanted government to solve the problems of the rapidly growing metropolis.
 This was only possible if the voters were better informed.
 The newspapers adopted Mugwumpery as a way of building support for municipal reform among working-class voters in the two decades after the 1871 fire.
 The key leader was Joseph Medill, owner and editor of the Chicago Tribune.